PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 “Ah!” shared The Tailor, as if this answered something.
 Working with his hands, a spark of light illuminated his face.
 The dangling thing became a lantern.
 The stables were lit.
 A soft flickering glow.

 Closing a tiny door on the lantern, he tentatively let go; as if it would drop.
 But it did not.
-He walked towards the massive open door, watching the lantern the whole time.It swung slightly.
+He walked towards the massive open door, watching the lantern the whole time.
+It swung slightly.

 Grasping the rope, which swung by the door, he pulled gently.
 The lantern lowered slightly.
 The Tailor laughed in victory, looking towards the rope and taking hold of a second higher rope next to the first.

 Pulling the second rope caused the lantern to rise.
 Then it stopped and The Tailor stared at the dangling lantern.
 It swung strangely.
-Tom liked this; how it wibble-wobbled.“Now that is clever.”
+Tom liked this; how it wibble-wobbled.
+“Now that is clever.”
 The Tailor concluded.

 ![](TheTailor/thetailor1_small.png)